Ernest William Watson Biography

 Biography

-Ernest W. Watson (1884-1969) was born in Conway, Massachusetts on January 14, 1884.
-He graduated from the Massachusetts Normal School of Art in 1906, and received his teacher education degree the following year from the Pratt Institute in Brooklyn, New York.
+Ernest W. Watson was born to Daniel and Lucinda Moody Watson in Conway, Massachusetts on January 14, 1884.
+He graduated from the Massachusetts Normal School of Art in Boston in 1906, and received his teacher education degree the following year from the Pratt Institute in Brooklyn, New York.
 Watson was a painter, illustrator, instructor, author, and printmaker who specialized in drawing, watercolor, and color linoleum cuts.

 In 1915, Watson co-founded the Berkshire Summer School of Art in Monterey, Massachusetts where he remained active in teaching summer sessions until 1927.
-He was a member of the Prairie Print Makers and the Rochester Print Club.
+He was a member of the Prairie Print Makers, the Rochester Print Club, the National Sculpture Society, the Society of Illustrators, and the Salmagundi Club of New York City.
 Besides serving as editor of American Artist, Watson authored instructional books including Art of Pencil Drawing, Composition in Landscape and Still Life, Creative Perspective for Artists and Illustrators, Linoleum Block Printing, Color and Method in Painting, and Ernest W. Watson's Sketch Diary.